Stellarend/Tower-of-Fantasy-Guide/README.md

     Unfortunately, ToF is not a perfectly balanced game so some characters are stronger than others, though all of them are good enough for end game content with enough resources.
 If you want to be the best, I suggest looking at character tier lists which I will not cover in this guide as it will be constantly changing between patches.

+## Day-One Guide

+This serves as a day-one guide, but is also applicable as a checklist that you can perform every day.
+It should take ~2 hours to complete, but can take as few as 1 if you learn to speedrun it.

+1. Main story quest up to the limit, indicated by the yellow exclamation mark
+1. Side quests on the way
+1. Level 15
+1. Daily bounties
+1. Ruins
+1. Force open repeatable chests (pyramid and rectangular chests), don't spend ciphers
+1. Level 18 (level cap)
+1. Ability training
+1. Weeklies
+1. Black market / Hopkin's secret box
+1. Cetus island arcade claw fox

 # TODO: other notes I've made that I need to organize into this guide

 General notes: